humdingerb/clipdinger/Readme.md

 If you want to paste some text that isn't in the clipboard any more, simply hit _SHIFT_ + _ALT_ + _V_ to summon the Clipdinger window.
 Here you can select an entry with the _CursorUp/Down_ keys and put it into the clipboard or auto-paste it by hitting _RETURN_.

-After selecting a clip, you can also paste it to the online service [Sprunge.us](http://sprunge.us) by hitting _ALT_ + _P_.
+After selecting a clip, you can also paste it to an online text pasting service by hitting _ALT_ + _P_.
 The returned URL for the clip is put into the clipboard for you to paste into your email or IRC channel etc.

 _ESCAPE_  or _ALT_ + _W_ aborts and minimizes the Clipdinger window.